- Published on

 - Open the

-policy and make sure to add the service account
+Log on as a servicepolicy and make sure to add the service account

 Creating the Scheduled Task

-Open the Task Scheduler console (taskschd.msc
+Open the Task Scheduler console (taskschd.msc) and create a new task.

 General tab